Sandalwood: Santalum album (L.)

 Quality Assured: Sandalwood S. album essential oil is typically sourced from wild trees, but due to overharvesting and very little organized replanting, S. album is on the IUCN Red List of Threatened Species.
 As a result, the Apothecary Shoppe only sources sandalwood from a sustainable sandalwood plantation in northern Australia.
 It’s important to us that we exclusively source from distillers and suppliers who utilize ethical and sustainable farming practices.
 Additionally, our expert aromatherapists here at the Apothecary Shoppe personally assess all of our oils—using touch, taste, smell, and lab analyses—to ensure that your essential oil is suitable for use and entirely free of adulterants.

-Download independent third party lab GC/MS click here for the GC/MS report; If you have a different lot number, please contact firstname.lastname@example.org.
+Download independent third party lab reports including GC/MS and pesticide testing results for the current lot click here for the pesticide and GC/MS reports; results include a comparative analysis with ISO and the Pharmacopeia when available.
+If you have a different lot number, please contact firstname.lastname@example.org.

 Curious about bottle sizes?
 Click Here.